-Where R is the risk, E is the element at risk (a value describing the number of human lives, a capital value or a productive capacity), V is the vulnerability level as defined in table 1 and H is the volcanic hazard, or the probability of any particular area being affected by a destructive volcanic manifestation within a given period of time.
-The establishment of such a relationship marked the change from early risk assessments, which usually considered the vulnerability aspect as solely a matter of structural resistance of infrastructures reduced to a simple exposure value, generally adopting a Boolean approach of 0 (no exposed element) or 1 (exposed elements) (?).
+where R is the risk, E is the element at risk (a value describing the number of human lives, a capital value or a productive capacity), V is the vulnerability level as defined in Table 1, and H is the volcanic hazard, or the probability of any particular area being affected by a destructive volcanic manifestation within a given period of time.
+The establishment of such a relationship marked the change from early risk assessments, which usually considered the vulnerability aspect as solely a matter of structural resistance of infrastructures reduced to a simple exposure value, generally adopting a Boolean approach of 0 (no exposed element) or 1 (exposed elements) (Barberi et al. 1990).